 Check out SoFi Personal Loans.

-Here’s how a SoFi personal loan can help you pay off your credit card debt and bolster your bottom line:
+Here’s how a SoFi personal loan for credit card debt can help you pay off your credit card debt and bolster your bottom line:

 2. No origination fees or prepayment penalties.